Manzanit0/spidey/README.md

 In a nutshell, the above line will:

-1. Spin up a new supervision tree under the `Spidey` OTP Application that will contain a pool of workers for crawling.
+1. Spin up a new supervision tree under the `Spidey` OTP Application that will supervise a task supervisor and the queue of URLs.
 2. Create an ETS table to store crawled urls
 3. Crawl the website
 4. Return all the urls as a list